SteveLauC/Notes/database/Database_System_Concepts/Ch16_Query_Optimization.md

 3. Decorrelation is hard, many optimizers do only a limited amount of decorrelation.

+4. For non-correlated subqueries, there are 3 kinds of them:

+   1. Scalar subquery

+      Scalar subquery would return a single value, i.e., a table with only 1 column and 1 row.

+      If it returns more than 1 line of data, then a runtime error would occur.

+   2. `EXISTS`

+      This returns a boolean value, one can basically treat it as something like "set is not empty".

+   3. `IN`/`ANY`/`ALL`

+      returns a boolean value.

+      `IN (list)` is equivalent to `= ANY (list)` and `<> ALL(list)`.

 # 16.5 Materialized Views
+## 16.5.1 View Maintence
+## 16.5.2 Incremental View Maintenance
+### 16.5.2.1 Join Operation
+### 16.5.2.2 Selection and Projection Operations
+### 16.5.2.3 Aggregation Operations
+### 16.5.2.4 Other Operations
+### 16.5.2.5 Handling Expressions
+## 16.5.3 Query Optimization and Materialized Views
+## 16.5.4 Materialized View and Index Selection
 # 16.6 Advanced Topics in Query Optimization
+## 16.6.1 Top-K Optimization
+## 16.6.2 Join Minimization
+## 16.6.3 Optimization of Updates
+## 16.6.4 Multiquery Optimization and Shared Scans
+## 16.6.5 Parametric Query Optimization
+## 16.6.6 Adaptive Query Processing
 # 16.7 Summary

 I would like to quote a comment from the Andrew Lamb: